Car Revving On Its Own While Driving Or Stationary? Here’s Why

 Air Filter

-If your car’s air filter (not the cabin filter!) is extremely clogged up or poorly fitted, air might reach the engine in gusts and gulps instead of a steady flow.
+If your car’s air filter (not the cabin filter!) is incredibly clogged up or poorly fitted, air might reach the engine in gusts and gulps instead of a steady flow.
 This inconsistency could lead to the car randomly revving while driving or stationary.

 Car Revving On Its Own – Too Much Fuel